 - Expand the "CMSIS" software component and check the box across from "Core"

-- Expand the "Device" software component and check the box across from "Startup" and click OK
+- Select "Standalone" from the drop-down menu across from the "Device" software component.
+Expand the "Device" software component and check the box across from "Startup".
+Click OK

 - In the Project menu, expand "Target 1", right-click on "Source Group 1", and select Add Existing Files to Group 'Source Group 1'...